 Battery Powered vs. Pneumatic Tools: Which Are Better For Mobile Work?

-Traditionally, mobile service operators favored pneumatic tools, partially because they were more powerful than the electric alternatives.
-The largest battery powered electric impact wrenches were ½” and anyone who needed tools with serious torque, such as a 1” impact wrench, would automatically default to pneumatic options.
-But it looks like change may be on the horizon…
+Until recently, mobile service operators favored pneumatic tools, partially because they were more powerful than electric alternatives.
+The largest battery powered electric impact wrenches were ½”, and anyone who needed tools with serious torque, such as a 1” impact wrench, would automatically default to pneumatic options.

-Milwaukee recently released a battery powered 1” high torque impact wrench that rivals other impact wrenches on the market.
-The M18 impact wrench produces 1500 ft-lb of fastening torque and 1800 ft-lb of nut breaking torque at a cost that’s comparable to its competitors.
-It also weighs half as much as the pneumatic alternatives, which makes the M18 easier to lift.
+But then Milwaukee released a battery powered 1” high torque impact wrench in 2019, and it was the first impact wrench to rival its pneumatic counterpart.
+The M18 1” high impact wrench produces 1500 ft-lb of fastening torque and 1800 ft-lb of nut breaking torque at a comparable cost.
+It also weighs half as much as the pneumatic alternatives, which makes it easier to lift.

-Take a look at the weight of the M18 compared to some of its rival impact wrenches:
+Take a look at the weight of the Milwaukee impact wrench compared to some of its rival impact wrenches:

 1” High Torque Impact Wrench Comparison